 HEALTH AND PHYSICAL FITNESS: Anthony maintained good health throughout much of her life, despite the physical and emotional challenges posed by her activism.
 She remained active even into her later years.

 HOMES: Anthony lived in various places, reflecting her itinerant lifestyle driven by her activism.
-She spent significant periods in Rochester, New York.
+Her hone for the last 40 years f her life was in Madison Street in Rochester, New York

 TRAVEL: Anthony traveled extensively to promote women's suffrage, delivering speeches and participating in conventions across the United States.